datasektionen/nyckeln-under-dorrmattan/README.md

 </details>

+Lastly, the sso part is a simple OpenID Connect (oidc) server which behaves the same way that sso does.
+You define your configuration and users in a yaml file, and then configure your favorite oidc client to use `http://localhost:{sso-port}/.well-known/openid-configuration`, and it should just work.
+When logging in, you will need to enter the username/kth-id of someone defined in your yaml config.
+Similarly to sso, also supports `pls_*` scopes.

 ## Configuration

 You can configure the following flags:

 * `login-port`: Port for the login service.
 Defaults to 7001.
 * `pls-port`: Port for the pls service.
 Defaults to 7002.
+* `sso-port`: Port for the sso service.
+Defaults to 7003.
 * `hoodis-url`: URL to the hodis instance.
 Defaults to `https://hodis.datasektionen.se`.
 * `kth-id`: Username to use for login.
 Defaults to `turetek`.
 * `config-file`: Path to a yaml config file.
 Defaults to `config.yaml`.